TK-Nathaphop/KMUTT-CPE327-RSquare/README.md

 # R-Square - Room Reservation
 ## Introduction
 R-Square is a web-based for reservation room or activity ground.
-The student can reserve places by input information and select places in R-Square.While the teachers or staff can read the details of the request and approve it through the R-Square.
+The student can reserve places by input information and select places in R-Square.
+While the teachers or staff can read the details of the request and approve it through the R-Square.
 All of them can access R-Square by popular web browsers like Google Chrome, Safari, Firefox and Microsoft Edge.
 R-Square is stored on MySQL Database and developed by PHP language on Apache Server in Linux Ubuntu 16.04 operating system.

 R-Square has important modules below